gbo-actual/nginx-proxy/README.md

     * WordPress
     * Gogs

 This repo is meant to show simple examples of how to quickly use the reverse proxy and deploy your own websites in minutes.
+In most use cases, all you need to do is `cd` to one of the example folders and:

+1. Edit the `docker-compose.yml` files, substituting placeholders for passwords, emails, domain names, etc.
+1. Run `docker compose up -d`

+For full details on the reverse proxy and all available options, see the [original repo](https://github.com/jwilder/nginx-proxy).

 ## Requirements